scraper-bots/news_summarizer/.github/SETUP.md

 ## Required GitHub Secrets

-You need to configure the following secret in your GitHub repository:
+You need to configure the following secrets in your GitHub repository:

 ### DATABASE_URL

 Your PostgreSQL connection string from Neon.

-**Steps to add the secret:**
+**Steps to add:**

 1. Go to your GitHub repository
 2. Click **Settings** → **Secrets and variables** → **Actions**